Fahim-Mosharrof/odin-recipes/README.md

 # odin-recipes
-I will make a website that contains multiple webpages containing different recipes
+A website that contains multiple webpages containing different recipes